Chart Color Schemes

 Glenelg East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Glenelg East, as evaluated at the latest Census held on 28 August 2016, comprised 47.7% houses and 52.3% other dwellings including semi-detached, apartments, and 'other' dwellings, compared to Adelaide metropolitan area's 52.9% houses and 47.2% other dwellings.
-Home ownership in Glenelg East stood at 35.5%, with mortgaged dwellings at 31.9% and rented dwellings at 32.6%.
-The median monthly mortgage repayment was $1,950, aligning with the Adelaide metropolitan average, while the median weekly rent figure was recorded as $325, compared to Adelaide's $340.
-Nationally, Glenelg East's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially lower than the national figure of $375.
+Dwelling structure in Glenelg East, as evaluated at the Census conducted in 2016, comprised 47.7% houses and 52.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 52.9% houses and 47.2% other dwellings.
+Home ownership in Glenelg East was at 35.5%, with mortgaged dwellings at 31.9% and rented dwellings at 32.6%.
+The median monthly mortgage repayment in the area was $1,950, aligning with Adelaide metro's average.
+The median weekly rent figure was recorded at $325, compared to Adelaide metro's $340.
+Nationally, Glenelg East's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing